 - All types of animals must submit vet records stating the animal is healthy and free of disease. - You are required to control your ESA.
 If your ESA is out of control and you do not take effective action to control it, the College may require the animal be removed from the premises.
 There are many noises in residence halls (ex. doors slamming, people yelling).
 Consider your animal's temperament to spontaneous or loud noises.
 As no advanced warning is provided, be aware of how the continuous alarm (such as a fire alarm) may affect your ESA left alone in your living space. - You are required to care for your ESA.
 You will be required to agree in writing to certain minimum standards of care regarding the ESA.
-The agreement prohibits the student from leaving the ESA alone for extended periods of time without food and water, exercise, and other necessities.
-Care for the ESA should not fall on the student's roommates or others in their shared living quarters.
-You are responsible for any damage to your residence.
-Consider your

-- animal's claws or if they tend to scratch at furniture.
-This includes any stains on the carpet or odor within the room. - If your animal is not hypoallergenic, there is a steam-cleaning fee for allergens when you move out of your residence.
-That fee is currently \$150 and will be billed to your student account. - Having an animal on campus prior to ESA approval is a violation of the Simpson College Pet Policy which can lead to a \$50/day fine and the removal of the animal until approved. - Because some reptiles and amphibians can carry salmonella, and because HUD recommends against them, they are generally not approved to be an ESA. - Consider the following with dogs: - Size/weight of breed in comparison to living space available - Temperament to new people and environments - o Predilection to bark, whine or whimper which could disturb neighbors. - o Energy level based on your schedule and overall living space - Tolerance to kenneling - Puppies require a high amount of time, training, and energy and are, therefore, not recommended. - Simpson College need not accommodate an ESA if: it is not housebroken, the Owner cannot effectively control it (e.g., physically restrain as needed, behavior that damages facilities or disturbs others, excessive noise), or it poses a direct threat to the health or safety of others.
+The animal must be kept clean and free of offensive odors. - The agreement prohibits the student from leaving the ESA alone for extended periods of time without food and water, exercise, and other necessities.
+Care for the ESA should not fall on the student's roommates or others in their shared living quarters. - You are responsible for any damage to your residence. - Consider your animal's claws or if they tend to scratch at furniture.
+This includes any stains on the carpet or odor within the room. - Note: any animal that is hypoallergenic provides a more welcoming environment for any roommate/friend who may have allergies. - Having an animal on campus prior to ESA approval is a violation of the Simpson College Pet Policy which will lead to a \$50/day fine and the removal of the animal until approved.
+Your approval process will also be paused until the animal has been removed from campus and SAS has been notified of the removal. - Because some reptiles and amphibians can carry salmonella, and because HUD recommends against them, they are generally not approved to be an ESA. - Consider the following with dogs: - Size/weight of breed in comparison to living space available - Temperament to new people and environments - Predilection to bark, whine or whimper which could disturb neighbors. - Energy level based on your schedule and overall living space - Tolerance to kenneling - Puppies require a high amount of time, training, and energy and are generally not approved to be an ESA. - Simpson College need not accommodate an ESA if: it is not housebroken, the Owner cannot effectively control it (e.g., physically restrain as needed, behavior that damages facilities or disturbs others, excessive noise), cannot/has not been vaccinated for rabies, or it poses a direct threat to the health or safety of others.